 The last thing anyone wants to gamble on, even in Vegas, is national security.
 National Securities Technologies (NSTec) deals primarily with nuclear stockpiles and national security issues.
-It manages operations at the Nevada Test Site (NTS), as well as related laboratories and facilities.
+It manages operations at the Nevada Test Site, as well as related laboratories and facilities.
 NSTec has three core programs: Defense Experimentation and Stockpile Stewardship (monitoring and maintaining nuclear weapons), Environmental Management (nuclear material handling and storage), and Homeland Security & Defense Applications (national defense matters and security and threat prevention).
-NSTec is a joint venture set up by Northrop Grumman, CH2M HILL, AECOM, and Babcock & Wilcox in 2006.
+NSTec is a joint venture set up by Northrop Grumman, CH2M HILL, AECOM, and BWX Technologies in 2006.

 Each of the companies involved in the joint venture contribute their own expertise to NSTec and its programs.
-Northrop Grumman is a leader in operations management and defense technologies, while AECOM brings experience at the Nevada Test Site (NTS) in architecture and engineering.
+Northrop Grumman is a leader in operations management and defense technologies, while AECOM brings experience at the Nevada Test Site (aka Nevada National Security Site) in architecture and engineering.
 CH2M Hill specializes in environmental and waste management.
 Babcock & Wilcox has dealt with nuclear operations as a provider of nuclear fuel to the US Navy.

 NSTec's central focus is managing operations at the Nevada Test Site for the US Department of Energy's (DOE) National Nuclear Security Administration.
-Among other roles, NSTec is responsible for the technical administration of NTS programs.
+Among other roles, NSTec is responsible for the technical administration of Nevada Test Site programs.
 Many of the programs were originally established by the Atomic Energy Commission, which also set up the site decades ago and tested atomic and nuclear weapons there.
 (Nuclear weapons testing was halted by Congress in the 1990s.
-Today, the 1,350 sq. mile site is used for hazardous chemical spill testing, conventional weapons testing, and other purposes.)
+Today, the 1,360 sq. mile site is used for hazardous chemical spill testing, conventional weapons testing, and other purposes, including evaluation and training.

 Sales and Marketing